cvn001/transflow/Readme.md

 ## 🍾 License

 The code is available under the [GNU GPLv3 license](https://choosealicense.com/licenses/gpl-3.0/).
-The text and data are availabe under the [CC-BY license](https://choosealicense.com/licenses/cc-by-4.0/).
+The text and data are available under the [CC-BY license](https://choosealicense.com/licenses/cc-by-4.0/).